stub Top 5 Undervalued Biotech Companies (June 2023)

 The Q4 2022 quarter saw a growth in revenues of 14% year-to-year.

 Vertex is the leader in Cystic Fibrosis treatment, a deadly genetic disease, with 4 different treatments targeting different patient profiles.
-For patients that cannot be treated with the current therapy, they have a drug in phase III of clinical trial, Vanzacaftor.
-They are also developing gene therapy for cystic fibrosis, using mRNA technology.
+Patients who cannot be treated with the current therapy have a drug in phase III of clinical trial, Vanzacaftor.
+They are also developing gene therapy for cystic fibrosis using mRNA technology.

-They have a partnership with CRISPR Therapeutics to help develop the blood disease gene therapy mentioned above.
+They partner with CRISPR Therapeutics to help develop the blood disease gene therapy mentioned above.

 They also have their own product in development for Type-1 Diabetes.